- The x3daudio1_7. is missing issue can be caused due to a misplaced or deleted file or corrupted registry sections.

-Note: Restoring Windows will delete software installed after a selected restore point date.
-So, don’t be surprised if some software has disappeared after restoring Windows.
+Restoring Windows will delete software installed after a selected restore point date.
+So, don’t be surprised if some software disappears after restoring Windows.

 You can check what software a selected restore point removes by clicking Scan for affected programs in System Restore.

-The resolutions above will probably be enough to fix the x3daudio1_7.dll is missing error for the vast majority of users.
+The resolutions above will probably be enough to fix any issues if x3daudio1_7.dll was not found for most users.

-If, however, you still need another fix, try reinstalling or resetting Windows as a last resort.
-You can reset Windows 10 and 8 as outlined within our Factory reset guide.
+If you still need another fix, try reinstalling or resetting Windows as a last resort.
+You can reset Windows 10 and 8 as our Factory reset guide outlines.